 Staigue Stone Fort

 Staigue Fort is one of the many ancient stone forts dotted around Ireland.
-Remember, though, that getting here requires a bit of a detour, as it’s located down a narrow road off the Ring of Kerry (N70).
-Additionally, there’s a small €1 land trespass charge to enter the fort, but it’s well worth the fee.
+It requires a bit of a detour, and there’s a small €1 land trespass charge to enter the fort, but it’s well worth it!

 Apart from the impressive 2,500-year-old ringfort, this site is also home to Roast Coffee Bar and public restrooms.
-So, you can experience history, coffee, and a bathroom break all in one place!
-Sometimes the farmer who owns the land will also bring baby lambs out that you can pet.
+Plus, sometimes, the farmer who owns the land will bring baby lambs out that you can pet.

 Derrynane Beach

-Derrynane Beach is one of our favorite Ring of Kerry stops.
-However, you’ll need to drive cautiously and be prepared to give way to passing vehicles on the narrow road that takes you down to the parking lot.
+Derrynane Beach is one of my favorite Ring of Kerry stops.
+However, you’ll need to drive cautiously and be prepared to give way to passing vehicles on a narrow road to reach the parking lot.
 This sandy Blue Flag beach is a great place to take a walk, relax, and enjoy the scenery.

 Waterville

-Waterville is another quaint village located along the Ring of Kerry in Ireland.
-In Irish, the town is called An Coireán, meaning “little cauldron.”
+Waterville, a charming village, is known in Irish as An Coireán, meaning “little cauldron.”
 Following the N70 road, you’ll pass directly through Waterville, making it a great place to stop for lunch if you haven’t eaten yet!

 Skellig Ring Road

-If you have the extra time, you may want to drive part of the Skellig Ring while you’re nearby.
-This 20-mile extension of the Ring of Kerry begins near Waterville and reconnects to the N70 just south of Cahersiveen.
-You can find some of the most beautiful places in County Kerry along the way, including the Kerry Cliffs and Valentia Island.
+If you have extra time while driving the Ring of Kerry, don’t miss the chance to drive part of the Skellig Ring near Waterville.
+This 20-mile extension reconnects to the N70 south of Cahersiveen, showcasing beautiful places like the Kerry Cliffs and Valentia Island along the drive.

 Kerry Cliffs

-The Kerry Cliffs are a 400 million-year-old natural wonder located along the Skellig Ring.
-Standing at 1000 feet tall (305 m), these sea cliffs offer spectacular views of the Skellig Islands and Puffin Island.
-Moreover, there are fences near the cliff edges, so you can safely experience the vista.
+The Kerry Cliffs, a 400-million-year-old natural wonder along the Skellig Ring, stand at 1000 feet (305 m), providing stunning views of the Skellig Islands and Puffin Island.
+Thankfully, there are fences near the cliff edges, so you can safely experience the vista.

 Now, you may be wondering: how do the Kerry Cliffs compare to the Cliffs of Moher?
-Although we think you should budget time to see both on your trip to Ireland, we prefer the Kerry Cliffs!
+Although I think you should budget time to see both on your trip to Ireland, I prefer the Kerry Cliffs!
 They’re taller, less crowded, and the tickets are cheaper than the Cliffs of Moher.

 Portmagee

-Portmagee is a small fishing village best known as the departure point for boat tours of the Skellig Islands.
-Although the smaller island, Little Skellig, is closed to the public, you can take an eco-boat tour to view both islands from the water.
-If you want the chance to see Skellig Michael up close, make sure to book a landing tour.
-To do so, check out the official website here.
+Portmagee, a small fishing village, is renowned as the departure point for boat tours of the Skellig Islands.
+While Little Skellig is off-limits, you can opt for an eco-boat tour to view both islands from the water.
+To see Skellig Michael up close, book a landing tour via the official website here.

 Valentia Island

-Valentia Island is one of the westernmost points in Ireland, accessible from the mainland thanks to the Maurice O’Neill Memorial Bridge in Portmagee.
-This charming island is home to the Bray Head Loop Walk, a popular walking trail that offers stunning views of the Skellig Islands and the Kerry Cliffs.
+Valentia Island, one of Ireland’s westernmost points, is accessible via the Maurice O’Neill Memorial Bridge in Portmagee.
+The island boasts the popular Bray Head Loop Walk, providing breathtaking views of the Skellig Islands and the Kerry Cliffs.

-Moreover, don’t miss Geokaun Mountain and Cliffs while in the area.
-This attraction marks the highest point on the island, featuring a fantastic cliff viewing deck.
-If you have additional time, we suggest climbing to the top of the Valentia Lighthouse, which is also home to a small museum and café.
+Don’t forget to visit Geokaun Mountain and Cliffs, the island’s highest point, with a fantastic cliff viewing deck.
+If time permits, climb to the top of the Valentia Island Lighthouse, which includes a small museum and café.

 Rossbeigh Beach

-Rossbeigh Beach is the last stop we recommend before you head back to Killarney or continue to your next destination in Ireland.
-This blue flag beach is a great place to take a walk, relax on the sand, swim, or even go surfing.
+Rossbeigh Beach, my final recommended stop, is a blue flag beach perfect for walking, relaxing on the sand, swimming, or surfing.
 Plus, there’s substantial parking available here, making it easy to get to and from the beach.

 Is the Ring of Kerry worth it?

 The answer to this question comes down to two things: how much time you have and the weather during your visit.
-In our opinion, a Ring of Kerry road trip is 100% worth it if you don’t have to be in a rush and have relatively clear weather.
-Since most of the activities along this loop drive are outdoors, a rainy day can be limiting!
-Of course, a drizzle is fine, but a downpour is another story.
+In my opinion, a Ring of Kerry road trip is worth it if you can take your time and have clear weather.
+Since most activities are outdoors, heavy rain can limit your experience.

-If you can spend more time in County Kerry, we highly suggest heading north to the Dingle Peninsula.
+If you can spend more time in County Kerry, I highly suggest heading north to the Dingle Peninsula.
 In our opinion, Slea Head Drive is actually even more beautiful than the Ring of Kerry, and you can drive it in half a day.
-This lesser-known loop drive features incredible viewpoints, archeological sites, and adorable villages.

 Where to stay on the Ring of Kerry

-When planning a trip to the Ring of Kerry, one of the most important decisions is where to stay nearby.
-There are a variety of hotels and B&Bs located near the driving route, each with its own unique benefits.
-For example, if you plan to travel the entire loop in one day, you may want to stay in Killarney, Kenmare, or Killorglin.
-On the other hand, if you’re hoping to space out your drive, Sneem or Waterville is ideal for you.
+There are various hotels and B&Bs located near the driving route, each with its own unique benefits.
+If you plan to travel the entire loop in one day, you may want to stay in Killarney, Kenmare, or Killorglin.
+Or, if you want to space out your drive, Sneem or Waterville is ideal.

 Here are our top hotels near the Ring of Kerry, all within easy reach of the main attractions along this route: